 Doesn’t get as cold as other ceramic options

 Gorgeous (it shines!)

-Before you jump into purchasing bathroom tiles, you’ll have to take into consideration the factors mentioned above, i.e. type of lifestyle, budget, practicality and functionality of the bathroom, as well as picking your style and wow factor.
+Before you jump into purchasing tiles for bathroom, you’ll have to take into consideration the factors mentioned above, i.e. type of lifestyle, budget, practicality, personal style and functionality of the bathroom, as well as picking your style and wow factor.
 Additionally, do consider your tile size preference as well.
 Large-format tiles will produce an attractive finish or you can create a seamless and minimalist look when you mix and match the tiles to create a unique look.

 Learning the key differences between each bathroom tiles is an essential step for you to make an informed decision.
 Tiles of all types have their perks and drawbacks, but what matters most is how well they match your budget and whether they meet your expectations and requirements.
 So with that in mind, happy tile hunting!